opendesk/design-playground/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* To enable OpenDesk projects to to be viewed, edited and created using a variety of [free, open source software]( https://en.wikipedia.org/wiki/Free_and_open-source_software ) as well as innovative proprietary solutions
+* To enable OpenDesk projects to be viewed, edited and created using a variety of [free, open source software]( https://en.wikipedia.org/wiki/Free_and_open-source_software ) as well as innovative proprietary solutions

 ### Vision
 <!--  a descriptive picture of a desired future state -->